-5. AOMEI Backupper
+7. AOMEI Backupper

-While creating a backup the software will not mess with any of the process and you can keep using all the apps and the system without worrying.
+While creating a backup the software will not mess with any of the processes and you can keep using all the apps and the system without worrying.
 The data can be backed on external storage devices or PC’s own hard drive and you can also save it to NAS (Network-Attached Storage).

-Its free version offers all the backup and restore options, but it lacks some side features, such as disk space management, system clone, Command Line backup and Backup Image merge.
+Its free version offers all the backup and restore options, but it lacks some side features, such as disk space management, system clone, Command Line backup, and Backup Image merge.
 The professional version offers all these features that Standard version lacks.
 There is also a Server version which will let you backup data from data servers, perfect for businesses.

 Compatibility: Windows 10, 8.1, 8, 7, XP